F4FXL/DStarGateway/README.md

 All the features found in ircddbGateway are supposed to be working.
 I have mixed feelings about putting these back in or not.

 Features that where left out :
 - CCS: is still being used?
-I always considered this as trojan horse to push some DMR Agenda into DStar.
+I always considered this as trojan horse to push some DMR Agenda into DStar an more or les a burdain to use.
 Call sign routing is by far more flexible and superior.
 - Starnet: You might consider running [Smart Group Server XL](https://github.com/F4FXL/smart-group-server-xl) from a dedicated computer instead.
 - Announcement: same can be achieved using transmitd.
 - APRSGateway capability: I would prefer to have some sort of TCP "APRS-IS proxy" program sitting between the program and the APRS server, thus keeping the ability to directly connect to APRS-IS or not.